trpc/trpc/www/docs/client/links/httpSubscriptionLink.md

 ## Server Ping Configuration {#server-ping}

 The server can be configured to send periodic ping messages to keep the connection alive and prevent timeout disconnections.
-This is particularly useful when combined with the `reconnectAfterInactivityMs` option on the client.
+This is particularly useful when combined with the `reconnectAfterInactivityMs`-option.

 ```ts title="server/trpc.ts"
 import { initTRPC } from '@trpc/server';